 Per-user pricing is the norm because it tracks the real cost driver: people and their devices.
 As you grow from 50 toward 75 users, the fee scales in clean increments, so a finance lead can forecast it to the dollar.
 Hardware, software licences, and major projects sit outside that monthly fee and get quoted separately.

-Where you land in the CA$180 to CA$250 band depends on your security needs, your compliance load, and how much on-site time you want.
-A clinic under PHIPA or a brokerage with audit requirements sits higher; a low-risk office sits lower.
+Where you land depends on your security needs, your compliance load, and how much on-site time you want.
+A clinic under PHIPA or a brokerage with audit obligations sits at the CIS-Aligned tier near CA$230 per user.
+A lower-risk office that already employs an internal admin can start co-managed at CA$160+ per user.
 We break the math down further on our managed IT cost in Canada guide.

 Not sure where your number lands in the band?
 Get in touch for a quote →